Brazil national football team: 1958–1970: Pelé and the First Golden Era

-At the 1970 World Cup held in Mexico, the first World Cup held in North America and the first held outside Europe or South America, Brazil fielded what has been widely considered the best World Cup football squad ever, led by Pelé in his last World Cup finals, captain Carlos Alberto Torres, Jairzinho, Tostão, Gérson and Rivellino.
-Even though Garrincha had retired, this team was still a force to be reckoned with.
-They won all six of their games, starting with a 4–1 against Czechoslovakia, then a 1–0 against England, despite a spectacular save by Gordon Banks, and then a 3–2 against Romania during group play.
-Brazil then won 4–2 against Peru in the quarterfinals, then defeated Uruguay 3–1 in the semifinals and Italy 4–1 in the final.
-Jairzinho was the second top scorer with seven goals, and is the only player to score in every match in a World Cup; Pelé finished with four goals.
-Brazil lifted the Jules Rimet trophy for the third time (the first nation to do so), which meant that they were allowed to keep it.
-A replacement was then commissioned, though it would be 24 years before Brazil won it again.
-The Jules Rimet trophy was stolen from the CBF in 1983, and never recovered.
-CBF then was awarded a replica.
+At the 1970 World Cup in Mexico, Brazil fielded what is widely considered the best World Cup squad in history.
+(Note: Attributed to multiple references:) It was led by Pelé, captain Carlos Alberto Torres, Jairzinho, Tostão, Gérson, and Rivellino.
+The team won all six of their games, starting with the group stage matches: 4–1 over Czechoslovakia, 1–0 over England (despite a famous save by Gordon Banks), and 3–2 over Romania.
+Brazil then won 4–2 against Peru in the quarter-finals, defeated Uruguay 3–1 in the semi-finals, and achieved a 4–1 victory over Italy in the final.
+Jairzinho ranked second in total goals scored in the tournament with seven and is the only player to score in every match in a World Cup; Pelé finished with four goals.
+Brazil became the first nation to lift the Jules Rimet trophy for the third time, which meant they were allowed to keep it.
+A replacement trophy was then commissioned, though it would be 24 years before Brazil won it again.
+The Jules Rimet trophy was stolen from the Confederação Brasileira de Futebol (CBF) in 1983 and was never recovered.
+CBF was later awarded a replica trophy.